SyndemicsLab/styleguide/cppguide.md

 ### Nonmember, Static, and Global Functions

-Very very rarely should global functions ever be used.
-Instead, try to place nonmember functions inside an unnamed namespace.
-All static methods that belong to a class should be closely related to the instances of the class, otherwise they should be nonmember functions.
+Global functions should be used *very, very rarely*.
+Instead, try to place non-member functions inside an unnamed namespace.
+All static methods that belong to a class should be closely related to the instances of the class, otherwise they should be non-member functions.

 If you define a nonmember function only needed in the source `.cpp` file, use internal linkage.